JacobDev1/xl-converter/README.md

 source env_build/bin/activate
 ```

-The last line reloads the environment to avoid the `ModuleNotFoundError` error.
+The last line reloads the environment to avoid the `ModuleNotFoundError`.

 Build: